oclyke/nix-fu/README.md

 * `arm-gnu-toolchain-arm-none-eabi-prebuilt.nix`: provides a prebuilt version of the ARM GNU Toolchain in the arm-none-eabi flavor.
 * `arm-gnu-toolchain-source.nix`: exposes the ARM GNU Toolchain source code as a derivation.

+# nix store

+The nix store is a directory where all the outputs of nix derivations are stored.
+Over time the store can grow quite large.
+Run the garbage collector in order to reclaim space.

+`nix-store --gc --print-dead` shows the paths of all the dead outputs in the store.
+`nix-collect-garbage -d` employs the garbage collector to remove all the dead outputs.